-This is a match report of India v Zimbabwe Match at Ahmadabad played on 26 October 1987 in the second round of Reliance World Cup.
-The obsession with the run rate is not restricted to the media box which abounds with calculators.
-It has haunted the two teams in group A Which were running neck and neck for the top spot.
-The need to avoid Pakistan and its Lahore den was real India could have taken a giant step towards doing that.
-Fit did not, it had only itself to blame.
+This is a match report of the India v Zimbabwe match at Ahmadabad played on October 26, 1987, in the second round of the Reliance World Cup.
+The obsession with the run rate is not restricted to the media box, which abounds with calculators.
+It has haunted the two teams in Group A, which were running neck and neck for the top spot.
+The need to avoid Pakistan and its Lahore den was real, and India could have taken a giant step towards doing that.
+Fit did not; it had only itself to blame.

-The difference in perceptions was real too, Sunil Gavaskar saw it all as a batsman who knew what had to be one but who could not on that day on which his entire batting rhythm was Upset.
-Ahmadabad ground is where he made history by scoring his 10,000th Test run and yet the place has upset him.
-The movement over the screen is a pathetic index to lack of knowledge of cricket.
+The difference in perceptions was real, too.
+Sunil Gavaskar saw it all as a batsman who knew what had to be one but who could not on that day, on which his entire batting rhythm was upset.
+Ahmadabad Ground is where he made history by scoring his 10,000th Test run, and yet the place has upset him.
+The movement over the screen is a pathetic index to a lack of knowledge of cricket.
 Other and more virulent forms of crowd behavior are even worse.

-The captain was aware of the pressing need to win against a specific dead-line.
+The captain was aware of the pressing need to win by a specific deadline.
 Whether he conveyed that properly and in time is not known.
-What it boiled down to is that India was batting like a team which pretended to be unaware of the dictates of arithmetic.
+What it boils down to is that India was batting like a team that pretended to be unaware of the dictates of arithmetic.
 The winning habit is, of course, there.
 Four victories on the trot are something.
 The significance of that should not be lost.
-India is a reformed side after its defeat in the first match and that had to be recognized.
+India is a reformed side after its defeat in the first match, and that had to be recognized.

-It seemed a beaten side the moment it was put in by Kapil Dev.
+It seemed beaten the moment it was put in by Kapil Dev.
 There isn’t such depth in the batting that it can recover from an early slide.
-Kevin Arnott did well in holding for.
-Andrew Waller did even better in pushing the score along with some superbly effective shots.
-The top order had not done well enough, dallying as it did with balls well wide of off stump as bowled by Chetan Sharma.
+Kevin Arnott did well in holding for Andrew Waller did even better by pushing the score along with some superbly effective shots.
+The top order had not done well enough, dallying as it did with balls well wide of the stump as bowled by Chetan Sharma.

 Yet there was sufficient space left for Dave Houghton to make a fighting total possible.
-He fell on the sweep which only showed that he was taking the wrong route against left arm spin.
-Andy Pycroft, who made sizeable scores in the earlier matches, falls, more taking a fine catch off Chetan Sharma.
+He fell on the sweep, which only showed that he was taking the wrong route against the left arm spin.
+Andy Pycroft, who made sizeable scores in the earlier matches, falls, taking a fine catch off Chetan Sharma.

-A low and straight forward pitch, even if it tended to allow some ‘turn, ‘was part of conditions in which the weakness of Indian bowling could have been exposed.
+A low and straight-forward pitch, even if it tended to allow some ‘turn, ‘was part of conditions in which the weakness of Indian bowling could have been exposed.
 Manoj Prabhakar is not likely to reproduce his swing effect except in the right conditions.
-Only the Zimbabweans compounded their problems early by letting everything pass by without even aspiring to work the singles.
+Only the Zimbabweans compounded their problems early by letting everything pass by without even aspiring to work as singles.

 Sunil Gavaskar has been bogged down by Traicos in both outings.
-Apart from having his mood spoilt by the crowd, he had this great technical problem of lack of true Innovativeness in one-day ‘cricket.
-He has become a superb improviser against pace but spin aimed at his feet has an adverse effect on him.
-His batting was aimed towards producing a simple win.
+Apart from having his mood spoilt by the crowd, he had this great technical problem of a lack of true innovativeness in one-day ‘cricket.
+He has become a superb improviser against pace, but spin aimed at his feet has an adverse effect on him.
+His batting was aimed at producing a simple win.
 But then he says he was not informed in time of anything else.

-Kapil Dev leads the charge: The captain said that he had sent a message out SM Gavaskar through Pandit.
-Even if he did it was a bit late.
-Things could be ‘mended only if he himself could come in, since the tour of Australia in 1985–86.
-Kapil Dev has become somewhat inured to doing the job of middle order striking single-handedly.
-Every time the scoring has dropped he has come in to lead the charge.
+Kapil Dev leads the charge.
+The captain said that he had sent a message out SM Gavaskar through Pandit.
+Even if he did, it was a bit late.
+Things could be managed only if he himself could come in since the tour of Australia in 1985–86.
+Kapil Dev has become somewhat inured to doing the job of middle-order striking single-handedly.
+Every time the scoring has dropped, he has come in to lead the charge.
 His success rate in such situations has been extraordinary.

 Kapil Dev 41 were the innings of the day.
-No one else had the audacity to attempt what he did, leave alone carrying it off.
-From the wicket line he picked the bowlers and swung.
-He was drop: Bed once on the long offline by Jarvis but that is not a blemish to be ashamed of in one-day cricket, especially in the circumstances in which he was performing.
+No one else had the audacity to attempt what he did, let alone carry it off.
+From the wicket line, he picked the bowlers and swung.
+He was dropped from bed once on the long offline by Jarvis, but that is not a blemish to be ashamed of in one-day cricket, especially in the circumstances in which he was performing.

-The down to earth simplicity of his batting style is a phenomenon.
-The ear thy twang in his speech is a part of his Personality.
-From Bangalore onwards he has done more than most in the shaping of his campaign.
-No one would want him to change, to be any: thing other than what he is.
+The down-to-earth simplicity of his batting style is a phenomenon.
+The ear twang in his speech is a part of his personality.
+From Bangalore onwards, he has done more than most in the shaping of his campaign.
+No one would want him to change or to be anything other than what he is.